 Traders engaged in intra-Community trade are required to file Intrastat declarations if value of imported or exported goods exceeds tresholds for certain country.
 These traders are also liable to VAT in this country.

-If the sum of invoiced amounts to and from other countries exceeded CZK 12,000,000 in one calendar year, the summary reports in the form of statistical returns are required and this data has to be sent to the customs office.
+If the sum of invoiced amounts to and from other countries exceeded the treshold in one calendar year, the summary reports in the form of statistical returns are required and this data has to be sent to the relevant customs authorities.

 Recording keeping is carried out using INTRASTAT - a statistical data collection system for merchants of goods who trade with the European Union Member States, where the customs declarations are required upon receipt or dispatch of goods.
 There is a variety of the data available on intra-Community trade.

-INTRASTAT statements shall be submitted to the relevant customs office once a month, no later than the 12th of the month following the reporting period.
+INTRASTAT statements shall be submitted to the relevant customs authorities once a month, according to the official dates set out by each country.
 This obligation lasts until the end of the year in which the company exceeded this limit, and continues for the following year too, regardless of the sum and amount of the invoices.

-Inaccurately completed INTRASTAT, or failure to submit the monthly report in the Czech Republic, may result in a fine up to CZK 1 million.
+Inaccurately completed INTRASTAT, or failure to submit the monthly report, may result in a fine.
 The amount of a fine differs in different European countries.

 All new customers receive 3 months of INTRASTAT Reports FREE of charge.
 After the 3 month trial period, we will negotiate a price acceptable to both parties.